Subhrojoti/Entertainment-App/README.md

 <p align="center">A Comprehensive MERN Stack Solution for Movie and TV Series Enthusiasts</p>

 <h2 align='center'>
-<a href='https://flashcard-generator-c2s3.vercel.app/' target="_blank">Explore the World of Entertainment (To be changed)
+<a href='https://flashcard-generator-c2s3.vercel.app/' target="_blank">Explore the World of Entertainment
 </a>
 </h2>